 Organizations we support and work with:

 The Chapel Hill/Carrboro Farmers’ Markets, Inc.– obviously very near and dear to our hearts, we have served on the Board of Directors, off and on, for over 30 years.
 The organization runs 2 farmers’ markets in the Chapel Hill/Carrboro area including the nationally known Carrboro Market, one of the oldest, largest and best in the country.

 Rural Advancement Foundation International-USA– working all over the country and the world, RAFI’s headquarters are in Pittsboro and they do great work on many issues dealing with agricultural sustainability.
-Alex is the current Chair of their Board of Directors.
+Alex was the Chair of their Board of Directors.

 The Center for Evironmental Farming Systems– the largest organic and sustainable research farm in the US is right here outside of Goldsboro NC!
-Betsy and Alex both serve on the Board of Advisors and have worked with the researchers and leaders since it’s inception in the early 1990’s
+Betsy and Alex both served on the Board of Advisors and have worked with the researchers and leaders since it’s inception in the early 1990’s

 The Southern Foodways Alliance– SFA documents, studies, and celebrates the diverse food cultures of the changing American South.
-To us it is an extension of the work of Slow Food but focused on the South.
 We have been honored to be named Fellows in their Fellowship of Southern Farmers, Artisans and Chefs

-Growing Small Farms– Debbie Roos the organic/sustainable agricultural extension agent in Chatham county (one of the few such agents in the country) has, for more than a decade, brought incredible programing to our area and helped many new farmers get started.
+Growing Small Farms– Debbie Roos the organic/sustainable agricultural extension agent in Chatham county (one of the few such agents in the country) has, for decades, brought incredible programming to our area and helped many new farmers get started.
 We have been proud to work with her on many programs and projects.

 The Association of Specialty Cut Flower Growers– This is the national group for cut flower growers.
 Betsy was one of the first members back in 1988.
 She has since been a regional director, treasurer and is the past Executive Director of the ASCFG Research Foundation.